JoseAngelManeiro/BusSantiago/README.md

 # Bus Santiago

-This project is part of the refactoring process of [Bus Santiago][bus-santiago], a personal app published in Google Play Store.
+This project contains the code of [Bus Santiago][bus-santiago], a personal app published in Google Play Store.

-**NOTE** So far, this project covers only the main flow, i.e. obtaining the arrival times of a bus stop:

 ![ApplicationVideo][application-video]